packetcoders/action-setup-cache-python-poetry/README.md

-# Poetry Caching Action
+# GitHub Action - Setup Python Poetry

 This action installs Poetry via [`snok/install-poetry`](https://github.com/snok/install-poetry), provides caching for both the poetry binary, installs dependencies based on your `pyproject.toml` and `poetry.lock` and caches the dependencies.

-The cache invalidation is triggered when:
+## Cache Creation
+What is the Cache populated?

-* **For poetry binary**<br/>The change of runner os, python version, and poetry version changed.
+* **Poetry binary**<br/>The change of runner OS, Python version, and Poetry version have changed.
 It will create multiple caches if you are using a matrix strategy.
-* **For dependencies**<br/>The change of runner os and python version.
-If you change the content of `poetry.lock`, actions still download the cache folder, run the `poetry install`, and then save it to the cache server.
+* **Dependencies**<br/>The change of runner OS, Python version.
+If you change the content of `poetry.lock`, Actions will still download the cache folder, run the `poetry install`, and then save it to the cache server.
 It will also create multiple caches if you are using a matrix strategy.

-## Improvements:
+## Improvements

 1. Comparison with `snok/install-poetry`
     * Usually takes ~10 seconds